EugenyN/Magellan/README.md

 Ruleset is written by Eugeny Novikov and released under the [Creative Commons Attribution-ShareAlike 3.0 License](http://creativecommons.org/licenses/by-sa/3.0/)

-Rules based on default rendering rules for [Maperitive](http://maperitive.net), created by Igor Brejc, Updated by Michael <quelbs_at_gmail.com>
+Rules based on default rendering rules for [Maperitive](http://maperitive.net), created by Igor Brejc, Updated by Michael <quelbs_at_gmail.com> and Ole Nielsen

 Icons used: Map icons CC-0 from [SJJB Management](http://www.sjjb.co.uk/mapicons)